ParticulateFlow/rCFD-PFM/tutorials/fluidized_bed/README.md

-# Cube Tutorial
+# Fluidized Bed Tutorial

 ## Contents

-- Compile specific (non rCFD) udf's for full CFD
-- Prepares rCFD database on a 1.2M grid.
+- Prepares rCFD database on a 65k grid (C2C patterns for gas and solid phase).
-- Runs rCFD considering (i) pollutant propagation, (ii) sedimenting aerosol species
+- Runs rCFD considering (i) secondary gas species, (ii) drifting solid fractions

-## Prepare full CFD

-- start Ansys/fluent by e.g. *fluent 3ddp -t12 &* from this folder
-- read tundish_tutorial.scm
-- type into fluent console (cube_prep)

-- full CFD udf's will be built into /libudf_cube

-- close Ansys/fluent

 ## Prepare rCFD

-- start Ansys/fluent by e.g. *fluent 3ddp -t12 &* from this folder
+- start Ansys/fluent by e.g. *fluent 3ddp -t4 &* from this folder
-- read cube_tutorial.scm
+- read FB_tutorial.scm
 - type into fluent console (rcfd_p1), followed by (rcfd_p1), ..., (rcfd_p11); or simply (rcfd_prep)

 - c2c patterns will be stored into ./data/c2c
+- vof fields will be stored into ./data/vof
 - jump vector will be stored into ./rec

 - close Ansys/fluent